tohidsmart/serverless-wordpress-gcp/README.md

 **Q: What about WordPress updates?**
 A: You control the WordPress version in your Docker image.
 Rebuild and redeploy to update.
 Consider using official WordPress base images tagged with specific versions.

+**Q: What about installing WordPress themes and plugins?**
+A: For production, we recommend pre-installing themes/plugins in your Docker image and rebuilding/redeploying when you need updates.

+**Q: How is this different from other open-source repositories on GitHub doing the same thing?**
+A: Most WordPress-on-GCP repos have significant limitations:
+ - **No end-to-end Terraform IaC setup** - They use manual GCP Console steps or incomplete Terraform configs
+ - **No one-click deployment script** - You have to run multiple commands manually and troubleshoot each step
+ - **Outdated architecture** - Based on Compute Engine VMs or GKE, which don't scale to zero and cost more
+ - **No documentation** - Minimal READMEs with no deployment guides or troubleshooting help
+ - **Not production-ready** - Missing crucial features like private networking, secret management, or proper IAM setup

+This repo provides a complete, modern, serverless solution with comprehensive documentation and automation.

 **Q: Can I use my own domain?**
 A: Yes!
 Cloud Run provides a default `*.run.app` domain, but you can [map custom domains](https://cloud.google.com/run/docs/mapping-custom-domains) with automatic SSL certificates.